 2008-09: Reid Boucher played for the Lansing Capitals midget major U-18 squad.
 In 64 games, he scored 79 goals with 41 assists and had 119 PMs.
 Boucher was selected by the Sarnia Sting in the 14th round (272nd overall) of the OHL Priority draft and by the Youngstown Phantoms in the fourth round of the USHL Futures Draft.
 He committed to playing college hockey at Michigan State in 2011-12.

-The Grand Ledge, Michigan native has shown he is quite the capable scorer.
+Boucher has shown he is quite the capable scorer.
 His best asset remains his lightning-quick, accurate shot.
-Yet he demonstrated his quick hand and vision made the transition to the pros.
+He demonstrated his quick hands and vision and made the transition to the pros.
 Whether it's in-tight or from the outside, Boucher seems to find the quality scoring areas.
 Boucher was not intimidated battling against bigger opponents for loose pucks and did not shy away from contact.
 While he had made great strides to improve his skating, it is not up to par where it needs to be.

 Boucher attended training camp with the Devils before being assigned to AHL affiliate Albany to start the 2014-15 season.
 After a three-game stint with New Jersey late in October he was returned to Albany and was again re-called in early December.
 Still fighting to establish his spot in a veteran New Jersey lineup, he must continue to improve in all areas of the game if he is to stay in the NHL on a permanent basis.
 New Jersey traditionally has taken its time inserting younger players into the lineup and with Mike Camallieri joining the Devils he may have to skate in the AHL to see power play and top line minutes.
 Long-term he projects as a consistent scorer but his game is still a work in progress at this point.